XJTU-WXY/DrugGENIUS/README.md

     > Filtering can be applied directly during generation process so that all generated ligands meet the criteria.
 To customize the filtering criteria, modify the `filter_generate.yaml` file
   - `-d` | `--device`: Device to use.
 Default: `cuda`.
     > In a multi-GPU environment, specify the order of GPU to be used, such as `cuda:1`.
 Multi-GPU distributed inference will be supported in future versions.
-  - `--pp_proc`: Number of post-processing parallel processes.
+  - `--threads`: Number of post-processing threads.
 Default value is the total number of CPU cores on the device.
   - `--em_iters`: Max number of iterations for energy minimization.
 Default: `10000`
   - `--queue_len`: Maximum length of the cache queue.
-Default: `100`.
+Default: `20`.
   - `--init_seed`: The initial random seed for result reproducibility.
 Each generated batch will increase the seed by one.
 If not specified, current timestamp will be used as random seed for each batch.

 - Arguments for `DrugGPT` model